Noble-Lab/crema/docs/index.rst

 detections as a function of FDR threshold.
 We have opted not to create a plot function within Crema as it would add a dependency and there are existing user friendly libraries for plotting.
-In lieu of a plot function, we provide example code to show user how to plot crema output.
+In lieu of a plot function, we provide example code to show users how to create such a plot.

 Below is a simple demonstration of how to run crema and plot the number of detections as a function of FDR threshold.